reemf123/ISS-Tracker/README.md

 - `curl localhost:5000/now`
 - `curl localhost:5000/now/time`

-### Instructions to Stop Microservice
-To stop your running container and remove it execute:
-- `docker stop <containerId>`
-- `docker remove <containerId>`

 ### Instructions to Run the Containerized Unit Tests
 To call a container, `docker run` is used.
 To execute all of the unit tests written inside the application, pytest is called before the file name containing the unit tests: `docker run --rm <username>/<imagename>:<tag> full/path/to/pytest -vv <path_to_unit_test_in_container>.py`

 - Example Command: `docker run --rm reemf123/iss_tracker:1.0 /usr/local/bin/pytest -vv /app/test_iss_tracker.py`

-### Instructions for Deploying the App with Docker Compose
-Docker compose files are an additional means/method to execute `docker run` commands, especially critical for multi container Docker Applications.
-The YAML file is used to configure the service, then with a single command, you can start up the container from the specifications detailed in the YAML file.

-The general commands are as follows: `docker-compose <verb> <parameters>`

-To run the Flask application container, execute: `docker-compose up`

 ### Instructions For Accessing Web App Routes & Route Output Descriptions
 - General Curl Command: `curl -X METHOD [URL Example Domain]`